[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 natgw.addDependency(igwAttach);

 // 4.
 Network Firewall (policy + firewall itself).
-Initially no rule groups = all egress blocked.
+Initially no rule groups = blocks all egress.

-// Using drop_established instead of drop_strict (to allow connection establishment for reading SNI).
+// Use drop_established instead of drop_strict (allows connection establishment to read SNI).

 const policy = new netfw.CfnFirewallPolicy(this, 'FwPolicy', {